It’s the killer instinct that wins the gold

 The Public Relations Council of India recognised his contribution to the profession by inducting him into its ‘Hall of Fame’ in 2011.
 He was also conferred the ‘Lifetime Achievement Award’ at PRAXIS in 2017.
 He is a former Chairman of the Marketing & Communications Forum of NASSCOM in Karnataka and teaches a Corporate Communications course as a visiting faculty member at a college in Bangalore.

-Narahari is an avid traveller and follows cricket closely.
+Narahari is an avid traveller and a keen singer of retro Hindi film songs.
+He also follows cricket closely.

 1 Comment on "It’s the killer instinct that wins the gold"